 There are many different causes of neuropathy.
 Our office has compiled the most significant sources of neuropathy below.

-The most common type of neuropathy is diabetes-associated neuropathy, or diabetic neuropathy.
+The most common type of neuropathy is diabetes-associated neuropathy, or diabetic peripheral neuropathy.
 Age and diabetes duration increases the risk of developing neuropathy.